Stamp Duty is a significant part of buying a property. In this guide, we’ll explain Stamp Duty and help you understand how it works.

 The amount of Stamp Duty you’ll pay depends on the value and purpose of the property you want to buy.

-If you’re buying a main residence and you’re not a first-time buyer:
+If you’re buying a main residence and you’re a previous/current homeowner:

 You’ll pay Stamp Duty at the standard rates.
-This includes people who previously owned a main residence, but don’t anymore, and people replacing their current residence with a new one.
+This includes people who've previously owned a main residence anywhere in the world but don’t anymore and people replacing their current residence with a new one.

 |£250,001 - £925,000||5%|